dthomas1202/Reflashing-AN-110-SW-C-5/README.md

 Unfortunately, the firmware upgrade utility in the web interface does not seem to accept Netgear firmware files, so unless someone wants to figure out the secret sauce for that, we are stuck writing to the flash chip directly.

  1. Grab your favorite SPI flash chip reader, or a Raspberry Pi and hook it up to the flash chip as shown below.
-It is easier to use an SOIC8/16 chip clip, but you can solder directly to the chip.
+It is easier to use an SOIC8/16 chip clip, but you can just solder directly to the flash chip.
 You are not required to desolder the chip from the board before flashing.
-Also ensure your flashing tool supports 3.3 volt flash chips.
+Ensure your flashing tool supports 3.3 volt flash chips.
 	Also verify that the flash chip is 16Mbit (2Mbyte), such as the Winbond W25Q16DV.

 	![Flash chip connections](images/flash-connections.jpg "Flash chip connections")